 - Encourage all to sneeze or cough into a bent elbow or tissue, and to discard the tissue safely in a bin

 - Will ensure that there is no teasing anyone about being sick.

-- Teaching Staff to all be on duty from 7am to receive children from their parents.
-No parent within reason into the school please.
+- Teaching Staff to all be on duty from 7am to receive children.
+Parents may take their children to their classrooms as necessary.

-Please note that we will have child-orientated posters around the school to remind all about washing hands, physical distancing, wearing masks, and coughing into your elbow .
+Please note that we will have child-orientated posters around the school to remind all about washing hands, and coughing into your elbow .

 We will chat to the children about these posters and make mention of them during our morning rings.

 We will have water fountains in each class’s garden, 5 in total for the children to use to wash their hands when they enter and leave the classrooms, so that they do not have to always and only use sanitizer.

 We will make use of separate gardens for the classes that will be rotated every week so as to allow the children to have use of all the equipment in the school.
 The teachers will ensure activities for the children in each garden as always.

 We will make use of a painted caterpillar when the children line up to come inside to encourage physical distancing.
 This caterpillar is colour coded as well as numbered so that it becomes a teaching tool as opposed to only a distancing tool.
 We want to ensure the children have fun and learn and grow and do not become scared or nervous at school about keeping away from others and not sharing.

 The painted caterpillar will appear in various places in the garden to encourage the children to remain in their garden.
 On tyres and painted on poles etc. The separating of the main garden into two will then be done by natural barriers as opposed to red emergency tape.
 (The line of separation will be a diagonal line from the grass area in front of the office to the far corner of Paul Greyling’s fence.)